MarcelGarus/server/blog/2022-04-15 jupyter-energy.md

 To put some load on the system, I used the following benchmarks:

-- *idle:* Just running a notebook with a `python:sleep(60)` as a baseline of energy usage.
+- **idle**: Just running a notebook with a `python:sleep(60)` as a baseline of energy usage.
-- *k-means:* A common clustering approach from data science that is memory-bound.
+- **k-means**: A common clustering approach from data science that is memory-bound.
 I used an [implementation from the SciPy benchmark](https://github.com/scipy/scipy/blob/b5ffe9/benchmarks/benchmarks/cluster.py).
-- *BLAS/LAPACK:* The *Basic Linear Algebra Subprograms & Linear Algebra PACKage,* a set of linear algebra libraries implemented for many languages.
+- **BLAS/LAPACK**: The _Basic Linear Algebra Subprograms & Linear Algebra PACKage,_ a set of linear algebra libraries implemented for many languages.
 The implementation is [from the SciPy benchmark](https://github.com/scipy/scipy/blob/b5ffe9/benchmarks/benchmarks/blas_lapack.py) as well.
-- *bible:* A benchmark querying n-grams as search terms against a rudimentary database index.
-This was especially interesting to me because this program comes from the *Information Retrieval* seminar from a previous semester when I first got in contact with Jupyter Notebooks at university.
+- **bible**: A benchmark querying n-grams as search terms against a rudimentary database index.
+This was especially interesting to me because this program comes from the _Information Retrieval_ seminar from a previous semester when I first got in contact with Jupyter Notebooks at university.

 These are the results visualized in a graph (note that the time does not start at zero):